 The Estonian Road Museum traces the history and developments of the world’s oldest form of communication: roads.
 Given Estonia’s boggy terrain (approximately one quarter of the country is covered in marshes), travelling in mid-winter, when ice and a thick blanket of snow covered the ground, was once – ironically – far easier than in summer as travellers could assess the ground much more predictably.
 The open-air section of the museum allows visitors to stroll through time and view development of the roads throughout history.
 The Stalinist Rest Area showcases a neat flowerbed and statue of a young pioneer, shedding light on life during the Soviet times when propagandist art flanked the roadsides.

 The small town of Otepää really comes alive in the winter months – it is the Baltics’ best-known winter sports centre and the country’s skiing and ski-jumping capital.
 The town attracts skiers, snowboarders, tubers and sledgers from all over the country, and is also the training ground for the Estonian Olympic team.
 Otepää is a pleasant spot to relax in the spring and summer months when the surrounding countryside, home to the beautiful Lake Pühajärv, offers the perfect setting for walks in the area’s gentle lowland hills.

-Explore more of Estonia Dropdown content with the Rough Guide to Europe on a Budget Dropdown content.
-Book hostels Dropdown content for your trip, and don't forget to purchase travel insurance Dropdown content before you go.
+Explore more of Estonia with the Rough Guide to Europe on a Budget.
+Book hostels for your trip, and don't forget to purchase travel insurance before you go.